Thomson DTI 6300-16

 The Thomson DTI 6300-16 (or 6300-25 to denote the 250GB version) was the first digital television recorder used to access Top Up TV’s push video on-demand service.
 The device first launched on the market in 2006.
 Previously the Top Up TV Freeview+ box was known as the Top Up TV+ BOX and the Top Up TV Anytime DTR. connections to the TV and external equipment are made at the rear of the box whilst at the front is the remote sensor, coloured LEDs, viewing card slot and front panel controls.

 Packaging

 Included in the packaging is a Top Up TV remote control and SCART lead, a signal improvement kit, an RF lead and a power cable.
 Printed materials include the Top Up TV welcome pack, a remote control codes guide and an instruction manual.
-The rear of the box has two SCART sockets, two tuners, an S-Video output, analogue phono output and digital audio output.
+The rear of the box has two SCART sockets, two TV tuners, an S-Video output, analogue phono output and digital audio output.
 It features a powered but functionless USB port on the front or rear of the DTR.